google/docsy-example/content/en/docs/Guides/New Player Guide.md

 **Gear**

 Scattered among the various merchants and lost dungeons of solinia lay many forgotten items of power which increase player statistics and grant unique bonuses that players cannot find elsewhere such as spell resistances and mana regeneration Items and weapons often can only be used by specific players so be sure to inspect the item before purchasing

+Some items slot into special equipment slots that display on the right side of your inventory window

+To remove items from your equipment slots you can right click the slot

 **Skills**